doanphuctam/TricentisRound2Interview/README.md

 2. Remove any poorly ranked boxes

 ## How do we choose the best boxes?
 Boxes come in CSV files, with 5 columns and a single header record.
-The columns are 2 integer coordinates (`X,Y'), 2 integer dimensions ('Width,Height`), and one decimal value (`Rank`) (between 0 and 1) representing the Rank.
+The columns are 2 integer coordinates (`X,Y`), 2 integer dimensions (`Width,Height`), and one decimal value (`Rank`) (between 0 and 1) representing the Rank.
 Rank is a representation of how important the box is, with a larger value (e.g 0.8) being more important than a smaller value (e.g. 0.4).
 There may be an arbitrarily large number of boxes in the file.

 The X and Y coordinate refer to the top left corner of the box.